-Sydney North Primary Health Network (SNPHN) is one of 31 Primary Health Networks which have been established by the Australian Government with the key objectives of:
+Sydney North Health Network (SNHN) is one of 31 Primary Health Networks which have been established by the Australian Government with the key objectives of:

 - Increasing the efficiency and effectiveness of medical services for patients, particularly those at risk of poor health outcomes;